Part I – Artist’s signature:

 So does it matter then whether a scarf is signed or not?

-- Aside from being instrumental in identifying a scarf, a signature, or the absence of one, is as much part of the overall characteristic and composition of a scarf.
+- Aside from being instrumental in identifying and possibly authenticating a scarf, a signature, or the absence of one, is as much part of the overall characteristic and composition of the scarf.